calypsonet/calypsonet-terminal-api-website/content/community/terminal-3-0/_index.md

 - **Extensibility**: adding a polling setting amounts to adding a property with a default value to `CardDetectionSettings`, without touching the `startCardDetection` signature.
 - **Input / output separation**: `RfTechnology` as input (polling), `CardType` as output (result) and as a selection criterion.
 - **Single, typed declaration**: in production, the protocol had to be declared twice (`activateProtocol` on the reader side, `filterByCardProtocol` on the selector side); it is now declared only once, in a typed way.
-- **Cross-cutting reusability** thanks to the extraction of the enumerations into the Terminal Definitions API.
+- **Cross-cutting reusability** thanks to the extraction of the enumerations into the Terminal Reader Definitions API.

 ---